Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Manage S3-compatible backup destinations' and enumerates specific actions (list, get, create, update, remove, test), making the tool's purpose explicit and distinct from sibling tools like dokploy_backup.
+The description clearly states it manages S3-compatible backup destinations and enumerates specific actions (list, get, create, update, remove, test).
+This distinguishes it from sibling tools like dokploy_backup, which likely handles backup operations rather than destination configuration.
+However, it could be more explicit about its unique role.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.